lidofinance/lido-dao/README.md

 Also, the DAO will accumulate service fees and spend them on insurance, research, development, and protocol upgrades.
 Initial DAO members will take part in the threshold signature for Ethereum 2.0 by making BLS threshold signatures.

 The DePool DAO is an [Aragon organization](https://aragon.org/dao).
 Since Aragon provides a full end-to-end framework to build DAOs, we use its standard tools.
-Protocol smart contracts extend AragonApp base contract and can be managed by the DAO.
+The protocol smart contracts extend AragonApp base contract and can be managed by the DAO.

+## Protocol levers

 A full list of protocol levers that are controllable by the Aragon DAO can be found [here](docs/protocol-levers.md).

 ## Contracts

-The protocol is implemented as a set of smart contracts that extend [AragonApp](https://github.com/aragon/aragonOS/blob/next/contracts/apps/AragonApp.sol) base contract.
+The protocol is implemented as a set of smart contracts that extend the [AragonApp](https://github.com/aragon/aragonOS/blob/next/contracts/apps/AragonApp.sol) base contract.

 #### [StETH](contracts/0.4.24/StETH.sol)
-StETH is ERC20 token which represents staked ether.
+StETH is an ERC20 token which represents staked ether.
 Tokens are minted upon deposit and burned when redeemed.
 StETH tokens are pegged 1:1 to the Ethers that are held by DePool.
-StETH token’s balances are updated when oracle reports change in total stake every day.
+StETH token’s balances are updated when the oracle reports change in total stake every day.

 #### [DePool](contracts/0.4.24/DePool.sol)
 DePool is the core contract which acts as a liquid staking pool.
 The contract is responsible for Ether deposits and withdrawals, minting and burning liquid tokens, delegating funds to staking providers, applying fees, and accepting updates from the oracle contract.
 Staking providers' logic is extracted to a separate contract, StakingProvidersRegistry.

 #### [StakingProvidersRegistry](contracts/0.4.24/sps/StakingProvidersRegistry.sol)
-Staking Providers act as validators on Beacon chain for the benefit of the protocol.
-The DAO selects staking providers and adds their addresses to StakingProvidersRegistry contract.
+Staking Providers act as validators on the Beacon chain for the benefit of the protocol.
+The DAO selects staking providers and adds their addresses to the StakingProvidersRegistry contract.
 Authorized providers have to generate a set of keys for the validation and also provide them with the smart contract.
 As Ether is received from users, it is distributed in chunks of 32 Ether between all active Staking Providers.
 The contract contains a list of providers, their keys, and the logic for distributing rewards between them.
 The DAO can deactivate misbehaving providers.

 #### [DePoolOracle](contracts/0.4.24/oracle/DePoolOracle.sol)
 DePoolOracle is a contract where oracles send addresses' balances controlled by the DAO on the ETH 2.0 side.
 The balances can go up because of reward accumulation and can go down due to slashing and staking penalties.
 Oracles are assigned by the DAO.

 #### [CStETH](contracts/0.6.12/CstETH.sol)
 It's an ERC20 token that represents the account's share of the total supply of StETH tokens.
-CStETH token's balance only changes on transfers, unlike StETH that is also changed when oracles report staking rewards, penalties, and slashings.
+The balance of a CStETH token holder only changes on transfers, unlike the balance of StETH that is also changed when oracles report staking rewards, penalties, and slashings.
 It's a "power user" token that might be needed to work correctly with some DeFi protocols like Uniswap v2, cross-chain bridges, etc.

 The contract also works as a wrapper that accepts StETH tokens and mints CStETH in return.
-The reverse exchange works exactly the opposite, received CStETH token is burned, and StETH token is returned to the user.
+The reverse exchange works exactly the opposite, the received CStETH tokens are burned, and StETH tokens are returned to the user.

 ## Development